How to See Paris in a Day: A 24-Hour Itinerary

 Grab a traditional French meal for Dinner

 Since you only have one day in Paris, it’s important to maximize every meal.
-I personally think the best type of restaurants in Paris are small, hole in the wall places run by a couple or small number of people, with a menu full of classic French dishes, wines and desserts.
+I personally think the best type of restaurants in Paris are small, hole in the wall places run by a couple or a handful of people, with a menu full of classic French dishes, wines and desserts.

 For a gastronomic eating experience, make a reservation at Signature Montmartre where you will enjoy a delicious meal of French-Korean cuisine or if your stomach can handle it, indulge in fondue at Le Refuge des Fondus.